userTermzik/gtav-sourcecode-build-guide/README.md

 🖥️ **Working Status of Tools and Game:** [See Here](/workingstatus.md)<br>
 🔨 **Known Bugs, Errors and Issues:** [See Here](/knownissues.md)

-⚠️ *If you having any problem, let us know in the ["Issues"](https://github.com/P0L3NARUBA/gtav-sourcecode-build-guide/issues) section of this repository!*
+⚠️ *If you having any problem, let us know in the ["Issues"](https://github.com/P0L3NARUBA/gtav-sourcecode-build-guide/issues) section of this repository!*<br>
+💬 *You can check out ["Discussions"](https://github.com/P0L3NARUBA/gtav-sourcecode-build-guide/discussions) for talking and discuss.*

 ## Requirements
 ### Base